 A waste water storage tank collects storm water runoff and small amounts of heavy hydrocarbon residues resulting from any drips or spills that may occur from machinery, where it is stored until transport offsite via tank truck.
 The hydrocarbon residues are of low volatility.
 The lube oil and used lube oil tanks store heavy hydrocarbon machinery oils, also with low volatility.
-Similarly, the stored contents of the TEG and antifreeze tanks also have low volatility.
+Similarly, the stored contents of the TEG, antifreeze tanks, and solvent tank also have low volatility.